jengalas/thegourmetmoose/_posts/2017-03-27-lemon-blueberry-drop-scones.md

   - dessert
   - snack
   - British
-excerpt: "Based on a recipe from Taste of Home, our neighbor and friend Leona has made these for us a few times and they're light and delicious."
+excerpt: "Based on a recipe from Taste of Home, our neighbor and friend Leona has made these for us a few times and they're light and delicious.
+They are also very good with dried cherries instead of blueberries."
 header:
   teaser:
 ---